 Strikingly, there was one further significant result besides the improved mental model.
-Subjects who observed the real time display did not think the robot was more intelligent, but did think it 'thought' more.
+Subjects who observed the real-time display did not think the robot was more intelligent, but did think it 'thought' more.
 This result is counter-intuitive.
 We had expected that if ABOD3 resulted in increased transparency, that there would be a corresponding reduction in the use of anthropomorphic cognitive descriptions.
 However at least in this case the data suggests the reverse is true.

 When taken with the significant improvement in understanding of the robot's actual drives and behaviours, this result implies that an improved mental model is associated with an increased perception of a thinking agent.
-Most likely this reflects the still pervasive belief that navigating in the real world is not a difficult task.
-Intelligence is a term that in ordinary language is often reserved for the things we apply conscious decision making to.
-The complexity of navigation, balance and perception has been persistently under-recognised [3].
+Most likely this reflects the still pervasive belief that navigating in the real world is not a difficult task, so the amount of different behaviours employed by the robot may come as a surprise.

+Intelligence, however, is a term that in ordinary language is often reserved for the things we apply conscious decision making.
 Notably, while subjects exposed to the ABOD3 visualisations of the robot's decision making considered the robot to be thinking more, they did not consider it to be more intelligent.
 In fact, the middling marks for intelligence in either condition may reflect a society-wide lack of certainty about the definition of the term rather than any cognitive assessment.
 Indeed the relatively large standard deviations for intelligence in Table 2 provide some evidence of this uncertainty.